csaravanan2607/Ex-2-CD-Lab/README.md

 # Ex - 2
-# GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Generation Of Lexical Tokens Lex Flex Tool
 # Register Number : 212222110041
 # Date : 1/9/25
-# AIM :
+# Aim :
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.
-# ALGORITHM :
+# Algorithm :

 1. Start the program.